open-ephys/onix-docs/source/Hardware Guide/Datasheets/fmc-link-control.rst

       hub-dependent.
 See hub documentation for definitions.

     PP
-      Parity Check Pass.
+      Parity check pass.
 This bit reflects the state of the PASS pin on the DS90UB9x4 deserializer.

         - 0b0: One or more errors were detected in the received payload.